HurlesGroupSanger/indelible/README.md

 WINDOW_SIZE: window around position to look for indels/clipped reads (window_size/2 to the left and to the right)
 ```

-**Note**: The above data resources will only work if you run InDelible using the the human GRCh37 reference.
+**Note**: The above data resources will only work if you run InDelible using the the human GRCh37/38 reference.
+A brief note on
+Hg38 resources: The InDelible MAF database provided with this distribution is a [liftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver)
+of project resources generated using version hg19 of the human genome.
+As such, the position accuracy of variants contained there-in
+should not be considered 100% accurate.

-**Note**: All commands also take the command-line option `--config` which overrides the default config.yml path.
-The user
+**Note**: All commands take the command-line option `--config`.
+The user **must** provide the path to a valid config yml to
-can either change the default config.yml, or provide a path to a different file with this option.
+InDelible at runtime.

 ### Using vr-runner